-Iulia-Sabina Joja, Ph.D., is a senior fellow and director of MEI's Black Sea Program, and project director of "Afghanistan Watch".
+Iulia-Sabina Joja, Ph.D., is a senior fellow and director of MEI's Black Sea Program.
 She teaches European security as an adjunct professor at Georgetown University and George Washington University.
 Her research and teachings focus primarily on European and Black Sea security.

 Prior to this, Iulia Joja served as an adviser to the Romanian President and as a deputy project manager at NATO Allied Command Transformation in Virginia.
 She has worked with the Romanian delegation to the United Nations, the European Parliament, and the Romanian Ministry of Foreign Affairs.
 She was also a visiting scholar at the Center of Military History and Social Sciences of the German Armed Forces in Potsdam/Berlin and a DAAD post-doctoral fellow at the Foreign Policy Institute of the Johns Hopkins School of Advanced International Studies.

 Iulia’s PhD thesis on Romania’s strategic culture was published by Columbia University Press in 2019.